telekom/testerra-xray-connector/README.md

 ### Mapping

-To synchronize your test results to a specific JIRA issue, the X-Ray connector will use some mapping.
+To synchronize your test results to a specific JIRA issue, the Xray connector will use some mapping.
 Basically there are two ways of mapping, both of them are instructed and controlled by annotations.

 #### Test method mapping